Martín Tonso: Greece

 On 2 September 2016, Atromitos officially announced the signing of Argentine attacking midfielder Martin Tonso, who signed a 1+1 season contract with the Greek Super League club for an undisclosed fee.
 On 30 June 2017, the club announced that they wouldn't exercise their right to renew Tonso's contract.

 On 11 September 2017, he joined Asteras Tripolis.
 On 2 December 2018 he scored his first goal in a comfortable 4–0 home win against Kerkyra.
 On 4 March 2018, he scored in a dramatic 3–2 home win against PAOK.
-On 2 April he scored a brace in a 4–0 home win game against Platanias, helping his club in its effort to win a ticket to the next year's Europa League.
+On 2 April he scored a brace in a 4–0 home win game against Platanias, helping his club in its effort to win a ticket to the next year's UEFA Europa League.

 Despite leaving the club at the end of the season, on 3 September 2018 he returned and signed a new one-year contract.
 On 16 September 2018, he scored in an eventual 2–1 away loss against Olympiacos.
 On 2 December 2018, he opened the score in a 2–0 away win against Levadiakos.
 On 15 December 2018, Tonso was the MVP of a 2–1 home win against OFI, as he scored a brace and prolonged the team's winning streak to four straight games.

 On 12 January 2019, he signed a contract with Aris, for an undisclosed fee.
 His first goal for the club came in an emphatic 5–0 home win against Apollon Smyrnis, on 18 March 2019.